DRIVE OUT OF ‘THE HELL’

-For the next hour we’ve just enjoyed the drive.
-The high mountains, deep cliffs and beautiful scenery was enough reason just to be thankful for the wonderful trip we had!
+For the next hour we just enjoyed the drive.
+The high mountains, deep cliffs and beautiful scenery were enough reasons just to be thankful for the wonderful trip we had!

 And then we got to ‘Oom Koos se klip’ (translated ‘Uncle Koos’ rock’).
 This rock was the first real obstruction Koos van Zyl encountered when building the road and so became known by his name.

-Towards the end of this route, we’ve once again drive through the sweet smelling ‘fynbos’ which are on both sides of the road … this is a truly South African smell that I still have not encountered anywhere else on our travels.
+Towards the end of this route, we once again drove through the sweet smelling ‘fynbos’ which are on both sides of the road … this is a truly South African smell that I still have not encountered anywhere else on our travels.

-If I had any illusions of a smooth road ahead after we’ve left ‘The Hell’, I surely had to think twice!
+If I had any illusions of a smooth road ahead after we left ‘The Hell’, I had to think twice!
 Although we were out of ‘The Hell’, we were still on top of the Swartberg Pass!

-No surprises here … there are no pictures of the descent as I was clinging onto my seat!
-But once we’ve got to the bottom, I was blown away by the high rock mountains on both sides of the road.
+No surprises here … there are no pictures of the descent because I was clinging onto my seat!
+But once we reached the bottom of the pass, I was blown away by the high rock mountains on both sides of the road.

-Once we’ve reached the little town of Prince Albert at the foot of the Swartberg Pass, it was back on the highway and another 440km (273 miles) back home.
+The little town of Prince Albert is at the foot of the Swartberg Pass and from here it was back on the highway and another 440km (273 miles) back home.

-But wait … there’s one thing, we love to do when we’re on a road trip … and that’s to buy probably the most unhealthy, but also delicious ‘garage pie’.
-It’s called a ‘garage pie’ simply because it’s sold at various petrol stations across South Africa.
-We don’t do this often, but oh boy, it’s great to eat one of these on the road … and later worry about heartburn (we knew would come knocking on our door 😉).
+But wait … there’s one thing, that we love to do when we’re on a road trip … and that’s to buy probably the most unhealthy, but also delicious ‘garage pie’.
+It’s called a ‘garage pie’ simply because it’s sold at various petrol garages across South Africa.
+We don’t do this often, but oh my, it’s great to eat one of these on the road … and later worry about heartburn (which we know would come knocking on the door 😉).

-We’ve stopped in Laingsburg and had to stand in a queue for our ‘garage pie’ … it sure is famous under the South African road travelers.
+Our opportunity came in Laingsburg where we had to stand in a queue for our ‘garage pie’ … it sure is famous under the South African road travellers.

-As we’ve got to Ceres, we’ve had to cover our last mountain pass.
+When we reached Ceres, we had to drive our last mountain pass.
 The Michells’ Pass is a beautiful tarred (yeah!) pass and especially beautiful to drive during winter when there are many waterfalls to be seen.
 This pass was damaged in 1969 by an earthquake, but soon afterwards rebuilt with superior engineering methods.
 It has some steep curves, but offers beautiful views of the mountains and river below.

-And then … just like that … we’ve arrived at the very same spot where we’ve taken our 2nd photo days ago … somewhere on farm roads close to home.
-We just felt it fitting, to take our last picture of our memorable trip here again.
+And then … just like that … we arrived at the very same spot where we took our 2nd photo days ago … somewhere on a farm road close to home.
+It felt fitting to take our last picture of our memorable trip here.

-We’ve felt really blessed to be able to have done this trip – celebrating our 25th anniversary.
+We really feel blessed to be able to have done this trip – celebrating our 25th anniversary in this way.
 But actually, this was more than just a celebratory trip – it was the opportunity to experience parts of South Africa we have not seen before, meeting wonderful people and spending quality time with each other.
 We had such good laughs and wonderful conversations … and will definitely cherish this trip in our hearts.